TheFoundryVisionmongers/KatanaUsdPlugins/BUILDING.md

 FindUSD.cmake can be found below in the
 [The FindUSD.cmake helper script](#The-FindUSD.cmake-helper-script) section.

+#### ENABLE_USD_EXPORT
+This option allows building the project without UsdExport plugin.
+The default value is `ON`.
+This might be important if building against Katana version lower than 4.0.

+#### ENABLE_USD_RENDER_INFO_PLUGIN
+This option allows building the project without UsdRenderInfoPlugin.
+It registers the UsdPreviewSurface shaders and UsdLuxLights, and that support for viewing these in **Viewer (Hydra)** tab was added in Katana 4.0v1.
+The default value is `ON`.

 ## Advanced Building With CMake

 Below we provide some examples of cmake build scripts that can be used to